raspberrypi/documentation/linux/filesystem/backup.md

 cat recipes.sql | mysql recipes
 ```

 Alternatively, you can use the `pv` command to see a progress meter as the dumpfile is processed by MySQL.
-This is not installed by default, so install with `sudo apt-get install pv`.
+This is not installed by default, so install with `sudo apt install pv`.
 This command is useful for large files:

 ```bash
 pv recipes.sql | mysql recipes